 Protein is needed inside cells, tissues, organs, enzymes, hormones, and antibodies, and are essential for growth, maintenance, reproduction, and repair.

-There are two sources protein you can get for your dog, animal-based proteins and plant-based protein.
+There are two sources of protein you can get for your dog, animal-based proteins and plant-based protein.
 Animal-based proteins such as chicken, lamb, turkey, beef, fish, and egg have complete amino acid profiles.
 Plant-based proteins are in vegetables, cereals, and soy, but these are considered incomplete proteins.

 You might think it’s bad for your dog to eat fatty food and you’re afraid of making your dog obese…it is not wrong, but it is only risky if you give them too much.
 Giving fats on the right amount is important because fats are the most concentrated form of food energy, providing your pet with more than twice the energy of proteins or carbohydrates.

 What’s good about fats?
-They are needed for cells structure and for the production of some hormones.
+They are needed for cell structure and for the production of some hormones.
 Without fats, fat-soluble vitamins, like vitamin A, D, E, K, can’t be absorbed into the body.
-They also protect our pets’ internal organ from damage and can be used as energy if the body doesn’t have any carbs left to use.
+They also protect our pets’ internal organs from damage and can be used as energy if the body doesn’t have any carbs left to use.
 They make the taste and texture of the dog’s food better as well.